 If you are a restaurant owner keeping drain lines clean is essential.
 This is why understanding your grease trap, how to clean it, and signs of clogging are so important.
-In this article we will go over all the basics of grease traps.
+Grease traps are installed in commercial kitchens to trap grease and oil before it goes down the drains and into the sewer system.
+This can help prevent clogged pipes and costly repairs. many people still don’t know exactly what they are or why they’re so important.
+In this article, we’ll be covering the basics of grease traps.
+We’ll also dispel some common myths about grease traps and provide some tips for proper maintenance.

 What are Grease Traps?